Language certificates are an essential requirement for almost any resume

 Division of Languages Is an Artificial Fragmentation

 Second, the division of languages into watertight compartments is an artificial fragmentation, a mere convention, which is not necessarily based on daily performance, but rather conforms to the criteria designed by teaching programs.
 If the purpose of the teaching programs is focused on knowing how to function in an exam model, then the student will know how to take an exam on vocabulary or grammar, but will not necessarily know how to handle a conversation away from the classrooms.

 If the example is allowed, something similar happens with the driver’s license: you are taught to pass a test by repeating – sometimes in intensive courses – many different tests.
 As with the practical exam: you are taught how to pass an exam, but you learn how to drive later, on a day-to-day basis and when there is no longer a teacher as co-driver.
 Something similar happens with language teaching: patterns are taken as a basis and students are guided on how to take an exam.
 The language is acquired later, with the use and with the need to communicate.

 Conclusion About the Usefulness of Language Certificates

-In short, the usefulness of language certificates is indisputable both for the labour market and for academics, since it has been agreed to take as a basis that accreditation, as we know it – examination model through – is certified by the knowledge of a second language.
+In short, the usefulness of language certificates is indisputable both for the labour market and for academics, since it is agreed that accreditation is certified by the knowledge of a second language.
 Although, in reality, what proves the knowledge of a language is its implementation.
 Because, as they say, “movement is demonstrated by walking.”